Sign in

 IceCube Live

 IceCube Live is the experiment control system for IceCube.
-A substantial upgrade to the systems it replaces, it aims to meet the following challenges:
+A substantial upgrade to the systems it replaced, it meets the following challenges:

 • Provide reliable control of one or more data acquisition systems running in parallel, plus additional components which are stopped or started asynchronously;